eng3844f17/eng3844f17.github.io/_projects/p1-data-gathering.md

   </li>
 </ol>

-Your sketch will serve as the inventive seed by which your narrative grows as you work through the next 4 sub-projects: 1) An SVG representation of your visualization; 2) Wireframes to help you sketch out a plan for your data-story website; 3) Videos that draw out the contextual details and refined points of the narrative for your website; and 4) A single-page website that will tell the entire arch of your data story.
+Your data set will serve as the inventive seed by which your narrative grows as you work through the next 4 sub-projects: 1) A data visualization created in SVG (Scalable Vector Graphics); 2) Wireframes to help you sketch out a plan for your data-story website; 3) Videos that draw out the contextual details and refined points of the narrative for your website; and 4) A single-page website that will tell the entire arch of your data story.

 ## Rubric